 You represent that you are authorized to act on behalf of the owner of the account you are registering or using (such owner, “Customer”) and to bind them to this Agreement.

-“AppWheel” refers to the online, web-based applications and programming interfaces under appwheel.com developed, operated and managed by us, and other services provided by us as part of AppWheel.
+“AppWheel” refers to the online, web-based applications and programming interfaces under appwheel.com and the AppWheel mobile application developed, operated and managed by us, and other services provided by us as part of AppWheel.
 “AppWheel Services” refer to the services provided by us to the Customer pursuant to this Agreement.

 Protection of User Information and Personal Information.